ZLB: A Blockchain to Tolerate Colluding Majorities

 \subsection{\componentlong (\component)}

-We now present the \componentlong (\component) that builds upon \solution to merge the blocks in multiple branches when forks are detected.
+We now present the \componentlong (\component) that builds upon \solution to merge the blocks from multiple branches of a blockchain when forks are detected.
 Once a fork is identified, the conflicting blocks are not discarded as it would be the case in classic blockchains when a double spending occurs, but they are merged.
-Upon merging blocks, \component also copes with conflicting transactions, as the ones of a payment system, by keeping one transaction and reimbursing its conflicting ones.
-We defer to~\cref{ssec:payment} \else We refer to the technical report~\cite{ranchal2020blockchain} for \fi the details of the amount replicas must have on a deposit to guarantee this reimbursement.
+Upon merging blocks, \component also copes with conflicting transactions, as the ones of a payment system, by taking the funds of excluded replicas to fund conflicting transactions. \iftechrep We defer to~\cref{ssec:payment} \else We refer to the technical report~\cite{ranchal2020blockchain} for \fi the details of the amount replicas must have on a deposit to guarantee this funding.

 Similarly to Bitcoin~\cite{Nak08}, \component accepts transaction requests from a permissionless set of users.
 In particular, this allows users to use different devices or wallets to issue distinct transactions withdrawing from the same account---a feature that is not offered in payment systems without consensus~\cite{CGK20}.
 In contrast with Bitcoin, but similarly to recent blockchains~\cite{GHM17,CNG21}, our system does not incentivize all users to take part in trying to decide upon every block, instead a restricted set of permissioned replicas have this responsibility for a given block.
-This is why \component, combined with \solution, offers an open permissioned blockchain~\cite{CNG21}.
+This is why \component, combined with \solution, offers what is often called an open permissioned blockchain~\cite{CNG21}.
 Nevertheless, \solution can offer a permissionless blockchain with committee sortition without substantial modifications.